natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/nlp/llm.rst

 - :meth:`~besser.agent.nlp.llm.llm.LLM.intent_classification`: Predict the intent of a given message (it allows the :any:`llm-intent-classifier` to use this LLM).
 Not mandatory to implement.

-These are the currently available LLM wrappers in BBF:
+These are the currently available LLM wrappers in BAF:

 - :class:`~besser.agent.nlp.llm.llm_openai_api.LLMOpenAI`: For `OpenAI <https://platform.openai.com/docs/models>`_ LLMs
 - :class:`~besser.agent.nlp.llm.llm_huggingface.LLMHuggingFace`: For `HuggingFace <https://huggingface.co/>`_ LLMs locally deployed